redlfox/random/README.md

 - https://github.com/domferr/Linux-PowerToys Get Microsoft's PowerToys utilities and much more to Linux world!
 - https://github.com/Erruar/Saku-Overclock An awesome ryzen laptop overclock utility for those who want real performance!
 - https://github.com/HovKlan-DH/Commodore-Repair-Toolbox A Windows .NET Framework utility tool for Commodore hardware repairing and diagnosing
+- https://github.com/IRedDragonICY/CompactJV A robust and efficient solution for compressing game or application folders.
+Utilizing the built-in compact.exe utility from Windows, our application offers a seamless and user-friendly modern interface for compression tasks.
+- https://github.com/ramensoftware/windhawk The customization marketplace for Windows programs: https://windhawk.net/